Vishnu8989/MYSQL-Database-Viewer/README.md

 <hr style="border-top: 1px dashed white;border-bottom: 1px dashed white;">

-Before Running the code for first time you need to change the folling lin eof code in mysql_database_viewer.py file:
+Before Running the code for first time you need to change the folling line of code in mysql_database_viewer.py file:

 ```
 database = "sakila"